ejp-rd-vp/EJP-RD-Beacon-in-a-Box/deploy/README_Dockerless.md

 Install mongoDB following the instructions found here:
 [https://www.mongodb.com/try/download](https://www.mongodb.com/try/download)

-> *optional*: Install a program to interact with your mongoDB to view and edit the DB contents, such as [mongo-express](https://github.com/mongo-express/mongo-express)
+> *optional*: Install a program to interact with your mongoDB to view and edit the DB contents, such as [MongoDB Compass](https://www.mongodb.com/try/download/compass))

 #### Load the data

 Data is stored in mongoDB within collections of related JSON objects.
-For the use case of this implementation we will be storing metadata using following schema within the "datasets" collection.
+For the use case of this implementation we will be storing metadata using following schema within the "datasets" collection and individuals in "individuals" collection.

 **Beaacon_Catalog schema**
 ```JSON